How Much Does a Pharmacy Technician Make a Year?

 Like pharmacists, pharmacy technicians can practice in a specialty industry like academia, community, or government, or in a specialty area like critical care, oncology, or pediatrics.

-Since pharmacy techs interact with customers every day and work under the supervision of pharmacists, it’s also not possible to find a work-from-home job, so you need to be prepared to head into the workplace every day.
+Since pharmacy techs interact with customers every day and work under the supervision of pharmacists, you’re unlikely to find a work-from-home job, so you need to be prepared to head into the workplace every day.

 Check your score with SoFi